jpkleemans/phpunit-expect/README.md

 $ composer global require jpkleemans/phpunit-expect
 ```

-## API

-**toBe**: Expect that two variables have the same type and value.
-Used on objects, it Expect that two variables reference the same object.

-**toEqual**: Expect that two variables are equal.

-**toHaveKey**: Expect that an array has a specified key.

-**toHaveSubset**: Expect that an array has a specified subset.

-**toContain**: Expect that a haystack contains a needle.

-**toContainOnly**: Expect that a haystack contains only values of a given type.

-**toContainOnlyInstancesOf**: Expect that a haystack contains only instances of a given classname

-**toHaveCountOf**: Expect the number of elements of an array, Countable or Traversable.

-**toBeEmpty**: Expect that a variable is empty.

-**toBeGreaterThan**: Expect that a value is greater than another value.

-**toBeGreaterThanOrEqualTo**: Expect that a value is greater than or equal to another value.

-**toBeLessThan**: Expect that a value is smaller than another value.

-**toBeLessThanOrEqualTo**: Expect that a value is smaller than or equal to another value.

-**toEqualFile**: Expect that the contents of one file or a string is equal to the contents of another file.

-**toExist**: Expect that a file exists.

-**toBeTrue**: Expect that a condition is true.

-**toBeFalse**: Expect that a condition is false.

-**toBeNull**: Expect that a variable is null.

-**toBeFinite**: Expect that a variable is finite.

-**toBeInfinite**: Expect that a variable is infinite.

-**toBeNan**: Expect that a variable is nan.

-**toHaveAttribute**: Expect that a class or an object has a specified attribute.

-**toHaveStaticAttribute**: Expect that a class has a specified static attribute.

-**toBeInstanceOf**: Expect that a variable is of a given type.

-**toBeOfType**: Expect that a variable is of a given type.

-**toMatchRegExp**: Expect that a string matches a given regular expression.

-**toHaveSameSizeAs**: Expect that the size of two arrays (or `Countable` or `Traversable` objects) is the same.

-**toMatchFormat**: Expect that a string matches a given format string.

-**toMatchFormatFile**: Expect that a string matches a given format file.

-**toStartWith**: Expect that a string starts with a given prefix.

-**toEndWith**: Expect that a string ends with a given suffix.

-**toEqualXmlFile**: Expect that the contents of one XML file or a string is equal to the contents of another XML file.

-**toHaveSameXMLStructureAs**: Expect that a hierarchy of DOMElements matches.

-**toBeJson**: Expect that a string is a valid JSON string.

-**toEqualJson**: Expect that two given JSON encoded objects or arrays are equal.

-**toEqualJsonFile**: Expect that the generated JSON encoded object and the content of the given file are equal.
+## Expectations

+### toBe
+Expect that two variables have the same type and value.
+Used on objects, it asserts that two variables reference the same object.

+### notToBe
+Expect that two variables do not have the same type and value.
+Used on objects, it asserts that two variables do not reference the same object.

+### toEqual
+Expect that two variables are equal.

+### notToEqual
+Expect that two variables are not equal.

+### toHaveKey
+Expect that an array has a specified key.

+### notToHaveKey
+Expect that an array does not have a specified key.

+### toHaveSubset
+Expect that an array has a specified subset.

+### toContain
+Expect that a haystack contains a needle.

+### notToContain
+Expect that a haystack does not contain a needle.

+### toContainOnly
+Expect that a haystack contains only values of a given type.

+### notToContainOnly
+Expect that a haystack does not contain only values of a given type.

+### toContainOnlyInstancesOf
+Expect that a haystack contains only instances of a given classname

+### toHaveCount
+Expect the number of elements of an array, Countable or Traversable.

+### notToHaveCount
+Expect the number of elements of an array, Countable or Traversable.

+### toBeEmpty
+Expect that a variable is empty.

+### notToBeEmpty
+Expect that a variable is not empty.

+### toBeGreaterThan
+Expect that a value is greater than another value.

+### toBeGreaterThanOrEqualTo
+Expect that a value is greater than or equal to another value.

+### toBeLessThan
+Expect that a value is smaller than another value.

+### toBeLessThanOrEqualTo
+Expect that a value is smaller than or equal to another value.

+### toEqualFile
+Expect that the contents of one file or a string is equal to the contents of another file.

+### notToEqualFile
+Expect that the contents of one file or a string is not equal to the contents of another file.

+### toExist
+Expect that a file exists.

+### notToExist
+Expect that a file does not exist.

+### toBeTrue
+Expect that a condition is true.

+### notToBeTrue
+Expect that a condition is not true.

+### toBeFalse
+Expect that a condition is false.

+### notToBeFalse
+Expect that a condition is not false.

+### toBeNull
+Expect that a variable is null.

+### notToBeNull
+Expect that a variable is not null.

+### toBeFinite
+Expect that a variable is finite.

+### toBeInfinite
+Expect that a variable is infinite.

+### toBeNan
+Expect that a variable is nan.

+### toHaveAttribute
+Expect that a class or an object has a specified attribute.

+### notToHaveAttribute
+Expect that a class or an object does not have a specified attribute.

+### toHaveStaticAttribute
+Expect that a class has a specified static attribute.

+### notToHaveStaticAttribute
+Expect that a class does not have a specified static attribute.

+### toBeInstanceOf
+Expect that a variable is of a given type.

+### notToBeInstanceOf
+Expect that a variable is not of a given type.

+### toBeOfType
+Expect that a variable is of a given type.

+### notToBeOfType
+Expect that a variable is not of a given type.

+### toMatchRegExp
+Expect that a string matches a given regular expression.

+### notToMatchRegExp
+Expect that a string does not match a given regular expression.

+### toHaveSameSizeAs
+Assert that the size of two arrays (or `Countable` or `Traversable` objects) is the same.

+### notToHaveSameSizeAs
+Assert that the size of two arrays (or `Countable` or `Traversable` objects) is not the same.

+### toMatchFormat
+Expect that a string matches a given format string.

+### notToMatchFormat
+Expect that a string does not match a given format string.

+### toMatchFormatFile
+Expect that a string matches a given format file.

+### notToMatchFormatFile
+Expect that a string does not match a given format string.

+### toStartWith
+Expect that a string starts with a given prefix.

+### notToStartWith
+Expect that a string starts not with a given prefix.

+### toEndWith
+Expect that a string ends with a given suffix.

+### notToEndWith
+Expect that a string ends not with a given suffix.

+### toEqualXmlFile
+Expect that two XML files or documents are equal.

+### notToEqualXmlFile
+Expect that two XML files or documents are not equal.

+### toEqualXml
+Expect that two XML documents are equal.

+### notToEqualXml
+Expect that two XML documents are not equal.

+### toHaveSameXMLStructureAs
+Expect that a hierarchy of DOMElements matches.

+### toBeJson
+Expect that a string is a valid JSON string.

+### toEqualJson
+Expect that two given JSON encoded objects or arrays are equal.

+### notToEqualJson
+Expect that two given JSON encoded objects or arrays are not equal.

+### toEqualJsonFile
+Expect that the generated JSON encoded object and the content of the given file or JSON string are equal.

+### notToEqualJsonFile
+Expect that the generated JSON encoded object and the content of the given file or JSON string are not equal.